 Cie Breaked

-Breaked, a false Anglicism of the word “broken”.
-Under this intended misspelling lies the guideline of this company created in 2018 by Suzon Gheur: breaking the boundaries with traditional norms and clichés is also possible in the circus world.
+Breaked, a purposely false Anglicism of the word “broken”, it is to be pronounced [brékeudh] with a beautiful Belgian accent.
+Under this intended misspelling lies the guideline of this company created in 2018 by Suzon Gheur: breaking the boundaries with traditional norms and clichés with and in the circus world.
 Throughout its shows and acts, Cie Breaked tells stories in which creativity and truthfulness enhance the power of the performances.
 It sweeps away the stereotypes in order to create new opportunities.

 Breaked is an unconventional company which plays with the rules and by that, reminds us that our bodies are vectors of limitless possibilities where everyone can find its own way of being.